hgrecco/pint/docs/tutorial.rst

    >>> print(repr(time))
    <Quantity(8.0, 'second')>

-In this code `distance` and `time` are physical quantities objects (`Quantity`).
-Physical quantities can be queried for the magnitude, units, and dimensionality:
+In this code `distance` and `time` are physical quantity objects (`Quantity`).
+Physical quantities can be queried for their magnitude, units, and dimensionality:

 .. doctest::